Stevie1704/aicodec/README.md

-# AI Codec: Your AI Coding Assistant Toolkit
+# AI Codec: Lightweight AI Coding Assistant Toolkit

 AI Codec is a toolkit designed to streamline the process of interacting with Large Language Models (LLMs) for code generation and modification.
 It provides a structured, reliable, and efficient way to package your local codebase for an LLM and then automatically apply its suggested changes back to your project.
+No need for an API key, just put the structured json in the LLM's chat window of your choice and get started.

 ## The Problem

-When working with LLMs like Gemini, developers often face two major challenges:
+When working with LLMs, developers often face two major challenges:

 1. **Context Stuffing:** Manually copying and pasting relevant files into a prompt is tedious and quickly hits the model's context window limit.